Last Updated on

 Your scalp can indeed get quite sweaty and dirty when you exercise a lot.
 Sweat is mainly made up of salt and body waste.

-And if you don’t wash it out of your hair, it’ll make your hair to dry out really fast – and it can equally develop an offensive odor, and I know you don’t want that!
+And if you don’t wash it out of your hair, it’ll make your hair dry out really fast – and it can equally develop an offensive odor, and I know you don’t want that!

 Clearly, sweat does make your hair grow, but too much of it can be harmful to your hair as I mentioned above.